MAD9137/f2024/docs/modules/week5/navigation-controller.md

 The idea here is that you want to have each cell in the table be a clickable button that will navigate to the next view.
 We want the NavigationController to add and manage the interface to let us navigate to the next view and back.

-## Embed NavigationController in View
+## Embed a NavigationController in View

 Start by selecting the view in the storyboard you want as the initial root view for the navigation - in this case the tableView.
 Then, click on the Editor menu at the top and selection Embed In -> Navigation Controller.